 It was no surprise then that when the publicity of the Oprah show faded, USDA once again returned to lax enforcement of the AWA and ignoring inhumane conditions at puppy mills.

-Dr. Gipson visiting with dog breeders.
+|Dr. Gipson visiting with dog breeders.|

 In response to this lax enforcement and “teachable moments” policy, the Alliance’s Executive Director Bob Baker traveled to Washington DC this June and met with over 20 USDA officials to challenge this new policy and USDA’s overall lack of enforcement of the Animal Welfare Act.
 The Alliance followed-up by submitting written input to Secretary Vilsack and to key USDA officials citing critical failings within USDA and a list of recommendations.
-Click here to view the document submitted to the USDA.
+Click here to view the document submitted by the Alliance.

 Your subsequent e-mails, letters, and phone calls to Secretary Vilsack played a pivotal role in gaining attention to this issue.
 The departure of Dr. Gipson is a major step in the right direction but it is merely a step.
 We do not want USDA to use Dr. Gipson as a scapegoat for years of mismanagement and lax enforcement efforts.
 We need real change at USDA.
 The immediate priority is to ensure that Dr. Gipson’s replacement is dedicated to the effective enforcement of the Animal Welfare Act.